animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My uncle Slava was the first one born, then my mom Nélya, both in Samarkand.
 Then, via my aunt Jenya, my older cousins Lena and Irina, and finally my older sister Marina, and I, all of us also in Samarkand, all of us also Ashkenazi Jews.
 My name, "Sam of Samarkand," happened entirely by chance, and in America.
 I was "Siímyon," after my grandma’s sister’s (Tslia’s) late husband Siímyon.
 He died several years before I was born.
 That’s the full name.
 "Syoma" is what I go by with my family.

 I had severe eczema from a month and a half "age" old.
 I got this itchiness, and scratched myself, scratched myself to blood.
 I itched the whole body, cried, scratched myself, scratched, cried.
-My mom had to put cloths on my hands, baby’s cloths to cover my hands, so I don’t scratch to blood.
+My mom had to put cloths on my hands, baby’s cloths to cover my hands, so I don't scratch to blood.

 When I was 2, about 3, a family friend, Shafkad, said there is some man in some village, some far away village, who can treat people, a healer, a shaman, not a traditional healer, and he said he can take us there to see what this person can say or do; maybe he can heal me from eczema.
-He drove us there, we went to some village, not looking "civilized" village.
+He drove us there, we went to some village, looking separate-from-civilization village.
 A man (different man, not the healer) came, somebody Shafkad knew, and this man said, "I’ll take him to that healer, no you stay here," my mom wanted to go; "no you not allowed"; they didn’t let her go there, maybe because she was a woman and it was Muslim.
 She was worried; Shafkad assured that everything is alright either way.
 He knows these people.
 "No no, they good people, they heal."

 They were waiting and after some time, maybe 20 minutes, they brought me back, two people, the guy who took me and another, the shaman, healer, a short man, Uzbek or Tajik maybe, native Uzbek looking, middle age, maybe 40 something, 50.
 He said he couldn’t heal me, that he got rid of all demons from me and couldn’t heal it.
 "Sorry, I couldn’t, I don’t know how to, I couldn’t help your son, I don’t know how to fix it."
 And he said, "Are you going to America?
 Maybe they can heal him.
 They have better doctors there."